duangle/scopes/doc/dataformat.rst

 Naked & Coated Lists
 --------------------

-Every Bang source file is parsed as a top level list, where the head element is the language name.
+Every Bangra source file is parsed as a top level list, where the head element is the language name.

 The classic notation (what we will call *coated notation*) uses the syntax known